 Just last year, at the start of 2017, the RMESTC acquired all new SCBA’s as well as turn-out gear for all RMESTC students.
 The SCBA’s come equipped with high capacity 4500 psi bottles and full communication capability.
 The communications within the SCBA’s allow seamless instruction and communication with our RMESTC instructors.
 A new cascade bottle filling station was also installed to keep up with the demand of higher capacity bottles.

 Another great upgrade is also on the horizon – coming up in 2019 we are planning a complete rehabilitation of the aircraft rescue fire training systems.
 The full scope of the 2019 project has yet to be finalized, but we expect it to include the fire trainers, both SAFT and Spill, along with their respective propane distribution systems, and computer controls.
 We may convert the spill pit from a rock base to a water base design.

 In the future the RMESTC also plans to construct a structural burn building to facilitate training to municipal fire response agencies as well as police departments and SWAT teams.
 The RMESTC will partner with the Helena College of Technology to bring this great opportunity to a vast amount of training firemen and women.

 In addition to all the spectacular ARFF training available, the RMESTC is also home to a 1.2 mile closed driving track and six acre skid pad.
 The track has many different uses ranging from defensive driving courses available to the public to annual drag races and SCCA (Sports Car Club of America) races.

 RMESTC training, with the assistance of our state-of-the-art equipment and world class instructors can now be tailored to meet the specific needs of the users at our location or yours!
-For more information please contact the RMESTC Coordinator, Pete Hartman, at 406-449-3473 or Ross Marty, Airport Business & Compliance Manager, at 406-442-2821.
+For more information please contact Kelly Tuck, RMESTC coordinator, or Ross Marty, Airport Business & Compliance Manager, at 406-442-2821.